nvm6/credit-card-simulator/README.md

 -CSS: Styling language for layout and design.

 ### Authors
-- Naga Maddipudi
+- Naga Maddipudi (Lead Developer & Project Brainstorming)
-- Carol Aguilar Torres
+- Carol Aguilar Torres (Research Manager & Project Brainstorming)
-- Ugochukwu Alozie
+- Ugochukwu Alozie (Presentation Manager)
-- Adrian Quiroz
+- Adrian Quiroz (Tech Help & Project Brainstorming)

 Have fun playing CreditQuest and enhancing your financial literacy!
 If you have any questions or feedback, feel free to reach out.